-Does your organisation meet our eligibility criteria; can it manage public funds appropriately; it does not have free reserves that could fund the activity?
+Descryour organization most our aligibility criteria (as act out in Annondiy A), can it manage Does your organisation meet our eligibility criteria (as set out in Appendix A); can it manage public funds appropriately; it does not have free reserves that could fund the activity?
 Does the activity you want funding for reduce social and / or economic inequality for Cambridge City residents with the most need?
 Is the activity for Cambridge City residents (people living in the 14 wards within the city boundary) who cannot afford to pay for the activity themselves?
 Can you clearly evidence and explain: why the activity is needed? what difference it will make to beneficiaries?
-Do the outcomes of your activity meet one (or more) of our strategic outcomes?
+Do the outcomes of your activity meet one (or more) of our strategic outcomes (page 3) ?
 Reduce poverty Improve skills and confidence to gain employment Improve general health and wellbeing Communities come together and bring about change Stronger voluntary sector in the city Is your activity one of those listed in our funding priorities (pages 4-5) and does it meet the criteria of what we will and will not fund?